 As noted in the publ. intro., this hymn is one of the most famous and most translated hymns of the RV, esp. outside of the "philosophical" hymns.
 Even more notable than its collection of Indra's great deeds and powers is the tight structure in which they are corralled.
 Each vs. but the last (15) ends with the post-caesura nominal-clause refrain sá janāsa índraḥ "he, o peoples, is Indra" (or, as I'm always tempted to render it, in Looney Tunes style, "that, folks, is Indra").
-Preceding the refrain in each vs.

-is a series of definitional relative clauses, in which the relative pronoun, in whatever case (usually nom., occasionally gen., acc., instr., or abl.) always refers to Indra and the clause reads like an (easily solved) riddle.
+Preceding the refrain in each vs. is a series of definitional relative clauses, in which the relative pronoun, in whatever case (usually nom., occasionally gen., acc., instr., or abl.) always refers to Indra and the clause reads like an (easily solved) riddle.
 Although not particularly notable syntactically, this structure - defining rel. cl, identifying main cl. - seems to be a stylistic feature of archaic Indo-European literature; see my disc. in "Draupadī on the Walls of Troy" (1994, Classical Antiquity 13), also RV between Two Worlds, 68-69; RV Guide, 146-49.
 On the breaking up of this pattern towards the end of the hymn, see comm. ad vs. 15 below.

 Esp. at the beginning of the hymn, the deeds are narrated with augmented imperfects, alternating with perfects.
-See esp. the string of imperfects paryábhūṣat (1b), abhyasetām (1c), ádṛṇḥat (2a), áraṇṇāt (2b), ástabhnāt (2d), áriṇāt (3a), udấjat (3b), all but one 3rd sg. act., near-rhymes -at and āt.
+See esp. the string of imperfects paryábhūṣat (1b), abhyasetām (1c), ádṛṃhat (2a), áraṃṇāt (2b), ástabhnāt (2d), áriṇāt (3a), udājat (3b), all but one 3rd sg. act., near-rhymes -at and āt.

 II.12.1: Interestingly, this is the only occurrence of mánasvant- in the RV.
-The tr. 'thinker' for me conjures up a more intellectual and contemplative figure than quite suits Indra, but I'm not sure what to substitute.
-I think the idea is that even when just born he had a functioning mind.
+The tr. 'thinker' for me conjures up a more intellectual and contemplative figure than quite suits Indra, but I'm not sure what to substitute: 'mindful', which is a reasonably literal translation, runs into interference from New Age, neo/pseudo-Buddhist terminology.
+Here I think the idea is that even when just born he had a functioning mind -- he is precocious not only physically but mentally.

 On the hapax verb ábhyasetām, see EWA II.246 and Gotō (1st class, 224-25).
-Gotō plausibly suggests that because the dual impf. to the standard 1st class pres. to $\sqrt{bh\bar{i}}$, ábhayetām, would not fit the cadence, this nonce form was created, based on the archaic s-stem bh(i)yás--- though the derivational pathway from s-stem noun to simple thematic present built to a pseudo-root \sqrt{bhyas} isn't straightforward.
+Gotō plausibly suggests that because the dual impf. to the standard 1st class pres. to $\sqrt{bh\bar{t}}$, ábhayetām, would not fit the cadence, this nonce form was created, based on the archaic s-stem bh(i)yás-, whose acc. bh(i)yásam twice has to be read disyllabically, incl. once in II (II.28.6) -- though the derivational pathway from s-stem noun to simple thematic present built to a pseudo-root \sqrt{bhyas} isn't straightforward.